Abdulrazaq16/Sales-Project/README.md

 # Sales Perfromance Analysis
-This project explore sales data to understand business performance, identify key drivers of revenue, and provide actionable recommendations.
+This project explore Restaurant sales data to understand business performance, identify key drivers of revenue, and provide actionable recommendations.
 This project demonstrates end-to-end data analysis workflow from data cleaning to insight generation.

 ---